China stops couriers from shipping black clothing to Hong Kong amid protests

-SHANGHAI/HONG KONG (Reuters) - China has banned the bulk shipment of black clothing and other items popularly used by Hong Kong protesters to the city, staff at Chinese courier firms said, as authorities grapple with often violent anti-government protests that have gripped the city.
+SHANGHAI/HONG KONG, Oct 18 (Reuters) - China has banned the bulk shipment of black clothing and other items popularly used by Hong Kong protesters to the city, staff at Chinese courier firms said, as authorities grapple with often violent anti-government protests that have gripped the city.

-Customer services staff at some of China’s major couriers, including STO Express (002468.SZ), ZTO Express (ZTO.N) and YTO Express (600233.SS), told Reuters that such restrictions were put in place around August.
+Customer services staff at some of China’s major couriers, including STO Express, ZTO Express and YTO Express, told Reuters that such restrictions were put in place around August.

 One staff member from STO said that single pieces of black clothing could be sent, but shipments of more than five pieces would be stopped.
 They were also not allowed to ship masks, bulk orders of umbrellas or sticks.